iffy/electron-updater-example/README.md

         },
         ...

+   NOTE: The Mac OS signing/notarization process must be run on Mac OS.
+This application is set up to build Linux installers using the `electronuserland/builder` Docker image.
+Run:

+        npm run publish-linux-docker

-6. Release the release on GitHub by going to <https://github.com/YOUR_GIT_HUB_USERNAME/electron-updater-example/releases>, editing the release and clicking "Publish release."
+7. Release the release on GitHub by going to <https://github.com/YOUR_GIT_HUB_USERNAME/electron-updater-example/releases>, editing the release and clicking "Publish release."

-7. Download and install the app from <https://github.com/YOUR_GIT_HUB_USERNAME/electron-updater-example/releases>.
+8. Download and install the app from <https://github.com/YOUR_GIT_HUB_USERNAME/electron-updater-example/releases>.

-8. Update the version in `package.json`, commit and push to GitHub.
+9. Update the version in `package.json`, commit and push to GitHub.

-9. Do steps 5 and 6 again.
+10. Do steps 5 and 6 again.

-10. Open the installed version of the app and see that it updates itself.
+11. Open the installed version of the app and see that it updates itself.